-3.5 Installing the Carrier Bearings
+3.3 Installing the Carrier Bearings

-If the tapered roller bearings from the original differential carrier are to be reused, then remove them with an automotive bearing puller and inspect them for damage and/or wear and replace them if necessary.
-Apply a thin film of high-pressure grease to both bearing journals of the Air Locker to prevent seizing.
-Using a bearing press or arbor press, press one of the bearing cones onto one bearing journal of the Air Locker (refer to figure 14.)
+- ☐ If the tapered roller bearings from the original differential carrier are to be reused, then remove them with an automotive bearing puller and inspect them for damage and/or wear and replace them if necessary. - Apply a thin film of high pressure grease to both bearing journals of the Air Locker to prevent seizing. - Using a bearing press or arbor press, press one of the bearing cones onto the Air Locker bearing journal, with the seal housing in place, until the bearing seats firmly against the bearing journal shoulder.
+(As shown in Figure 4.)